DiGareeva/Git-Instructions-updated-with-remote-access/MarkDown instructions.md

 Alternative methods of text formatting are requred for combination of different font styles in one sentence.
 E.g: _text can be written in Italics font and in **Bold font** in the same time_.
 ## Lists

-To create unnumerated lists, use *, -, etc. in front of each line/clause.
+To create unnumerated lists, use * or +, etc. in front of each line/clause.
 E.g:
 * element 1
-* element 2
++ element 2

 To create numerated list, use numbers+dot in front of each line, e.g:
 1. Option 1